Interalveolar septum

 Air-blood barrier >

-The barrier through which oxygen and carbon dioxide must be transported, therefore, consists of the simple squamous epithelium lining the alveolus, the simple squamous epithelium lining the capillary, and the fused basal laminae from each epithelium.
+The barrier through which oxygen and carbon dioxide must pass consists of the simple squamous epithelium lining the alveolus, the capillary endothelium, and the fused basal laminae of each epithelium.
+This is often referred to as the blood-air-barrier.